 This article compares Black Book and Kelley Blue Book so shoppers can decide which valuation to prioritize for a specific transaction.
 It explains the core methodological differences, when wholesale versus retail signals matter, and gives a step-by-step framework to reconcile differing quotes.
 Read on to learn how to use each value alongside vehicle history reports and pricing insights.

-When you look up a used car’s worth, it helps to know which valuation to trust for your specific plan.
-This article compares Black Book and Kelley Blue Book so you can choose the right signal for trade-ins, dealer offers, or retail purchases.
 We cover how each service collects data, why their numbers diverge, and provide a step-by-step framework to reconcile different quotes.
 The goal is practical: give you clear criteria to prioritize one value over the other while using vehicle history reports and pricing insights to back your decision.

 Black Book aligns more closely with wholesale and trade-in pricing, while Kelley Blue Book focuses on retail ranges.